-Network Services Framework RM1045 provides access to specialist suppliers who can deliver the services under the 10 individual lots.
+Network Services Framework RM3808 provides access to specialist suppliers who can deliver the services under the 13 individual lots.

-The majority of replacement N3 overlay services can be found within the following RM1045 Lots
+The majority of services can be found within the following RM3808 Lots

 Voice services enabling local traditional telephony equipment to be connected to the public switched telephone network (PSTN).
 Includes traditional voice connectivity, voice call packages, SIP trunks, DDI ranges and CPS services.
 The scope of this lot also includes the on-boarding and management and maintenance of existing legacy equipment estates with support for transitioning to new solutions at end of life.